 We here at Signsmart produce a huge range of dangerous goods labels in a variety of different sizes, all the way down to 20mm x 20mm class diamonds – this is what allows us to help keep you and your team safe, no matter how small the package.22

 Hazchem signs, dangerous goods labels, emergency information panels in… these signs are crucial when dealing with hazardous chemicals of any sort.

 While OHS regulations allow for exemptions under certain circumstances, in the vast majority of cases, you’ll need signs to ensure your workplace passes muster.

 Fortunately, that’s something we can help with.

-In addition to supplying a huge range of signs (including both premade and custom workplace safety signs), our team are also signage experts with in-depth knowledge about Australian OHS laws – in particular, the guidelines around workplace safety signs.
+In addition to supplying a huge range of signs (including both premade and custom workplace hazard signs), our team are also signage experts with in-depth knowledge about Australian OHS laws – in particular, the guidelines around workplace safety signs.

 If you’re struggling to meet your workplace safety requirements, our team can help.

 Alternatively, click here to start shopping.

 You can also visit us for hazchem signs in Melbourne: pop into our office at 122 Whitehall Street, Footscray, VIC 3011.